TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3-WeaklySupervisedLearning/doc/project3_desc.md

 ```

 - In `data`, team members should individually save raw image data and csv files that contains clean and noisy labels for the images on their local computer.
 - The `doc` folder should have documentations for this project, presentation files and other supporting materials.
 You should have a final `main.ipynb` or `main.Rmd` following the template given in the starter codes.
-Your `main.Rmd` can assume that there is a data folder of raw images with subfolders corresponding to the training set and the test set.
+Your `main.ipynb`/`main.Rmd` can assume that there is a data folder of raw images with subfolders corresponding to the training set and the test set.
 - The `figs` folder contains figure files produced during the project and running of the codes.
 - The `output` folder is the holding place for feature extracted, other intermediate and final results.